Lecture Series: Thought Leaders on Diversity and Inclusion

-The careers of women faculty in academic medicine have not advanced at the same trajectory as their male colleagues despite ever increasing number of women entering academic medical centers.
-In an effort to address this discrepancy, President DePinho encouraged Women and Minority Faculty Inclusion to develop and oversee the establishment of the President’s Leadership Award for Advancing Women Faculty.
+The careers of women and minority faculty in academic medicine have not advanced at the same trajectory as their male colleagues despite ever increasing number of women entering academic medical centers.
+In an effort to address this discrepancy, then President DePinho encouraged Women and Minority Faculty Inclusion to develop and oversee the establishment of the President’s Leadership Award for Advancing Women and Minority Faculty.
 The award is an internal annual competition to:

 - Recognize one faculty member per year who has demonstrated personal and professional commitment, above and beyond the expected, to the recruitment, retention and advancement of women faculty at MD Anderson.

-- Showcase model practices and policies that facilitate the full participation of women faculty, enabling them to thrive at MDACC both as a group and as individuals.
+- Showcase model practices and policies that facilitate the full participation of women and minority faculty, enabling them to thrive at MD Anderson both as a group and as individuals.

 - Raise awareness and reinforce the institution's commitment to inclusivity and diversity.